ituglib/gmake/MANUAL.md

 the NonStop J-series and L-series platforms and is subject to the capabilities available on those platforms.

-This edition, last updated on 1 December 2021, was written for the 4.3g4 version of GMake, based on GNU Make 4.3.
+This edition, last updated on 20 March 2021, was written for the 4.3g5 version of GMake, based on GNU Make 4.3.
 There have been many contributors to GMake including Hewlett-Packard Enterprise LLC, ITUGLIB Engineering Team - part of Connect Inc., and Nexbridge Inc.

-Copyright &copy; 2020, ITUGLIB Engineering Team.
+Copyright &copy; 2020-2022, ITUGLIB Engineering Team.
 Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with no Invariant Sections, with the Front-Cover Texts being “GMake - GNU Make GUARDIAN Port Manual.”
-A copy of the license is included in the section entitled “GNU Free Documentation License.”
+A copy of the license is included in the section entitled "GNU Free Documentation License."

 ## Overview